-10+ Crochet Birds Using One Free Crochet Pattern
+10+ Crochet Birds: One Free Bird Crochet Pattern with Variations

-With a few simple color changes, we can transform this chicken into a variety of crochet birds!
-The possibilities are endless here, but I’ve put together a sampling of a few of my absolute favorites.
+With a few strategic color changes, my base chicken design transforms into a variety of realistic crochet birds.
+The possibilities for customizations are endless, but I’ve detailed the specific color placements for my absolute favorites.

 Crochet Blue Jay